 Throughout the semester we will be doing translation from the Hebrew Bible.
 The focus of the translation and parsing for the fall semester is on Hebrew narrative.
-The student is responsible to complete the translation exercises before each class when they are due and to come prepared to discuss them in class.
-The student should keep a log of when they completed the translations of the assigned passages and hand in the log on the final day of class, December 6, 2023.
-See class schedule below of passages to be translated.
+The student is responsible for completing the translation exercises before each class when they are due and to come prepared to discuss them in class.
+The student should keep a log of when they complete the translations of the assigned passages and hand in the log on the final day of class, December 1, 2025.
+See the class schedule below of passages to be translated.

-- 5. Final Exam: 15 % of final grade.
+5. Final Exam: 15 % of final grade.
 Date to be confirmed by the Office of the Registrar.
+This exam is related to all the learning outcomes.

 There will be an exam based on the Hebrew passages translated for class.
 This exam will involve translating and parsing the Hebrew and commenting on any grammatical features or theological and thematic questions.
-This exam will be held during the exam week.
+This exam will be held during exam week.
 Extra time will not be allowed for late arrivals.
-If the student misses the exam, the exam will be counted as zero unless the student missed the exam due to illness.
-In such a case, the student needs to fill out an Exam Reschedule Form and submit it to the Office of the Registrar along with a doctor's note within 48 hours of the originally scheduled exam time. - 6.
-Participation and Reading Assignment: Due December 6, 2023; 10 % of final grade.
+If the student misses the exam, the exam will be counted as zero unless the student misses the exam due to illness.
+In such a case, the student needs to fill out an Exam Reschedule Form and submit it to the Office of the Registrar along with a doctor's note within 48 hours of the originally scheduled exam time.

+6. Participation and Reading Assignment: Due December 1, 2025; 10 % of final grade.
+This assignment is related to learning outcomes # 1, 2, 3.
 The student is required to read the textbooks and assigned readings for the course.
-See reading schedule below.
+See the reading schedule below.
 As part of the reading assignment, the student should read two Hebrew devotions twice a week as part of their personal devotions.
 Any passage of Scripture from the Hebrew Bible is acceptable.
 The student should try to meditate on the Hebrew verse as part of their devotional time, so that learning Hebrew becomes more than just an academic exercise.
 At the end of the course, the student will hand in a log of the Scriptures used for the Hebrew devotions, as well as all the readings that were completed during the semester.
 The student is also required to listen to the Hebrew Scripture passages read aloud from either the Sefer Rut Audio/Video Companion or the audio Hebrew Bible on the mechon-mamre.org online website for the biblical texts listed each week according to the Course Schedule.
 The ultimate goal is that the student will be able to understand the passage orally and improve their own reading skill of reading Hebrew.